Engine–generator: Safety

 Every year, incorrectly used portable generators result in deaths from carbon monoxide poisoning.
+As a result, authorities and experts have warned not to run generators indoors, garages, or any partially enclosed spaces (also extends to basements, crawlspaces, sheds, enclosures, compartments, or near any windows, doors, air intake vents or other openings); even if ventilation measures are taken (i.e., opening windows, doors, or vents).
 A 5.5 kW portable generator will generate the same amount of carbon monoxide as six cars, which can quickly build up to fatal levels if the generator has been placed indoors.
 Using portable generators in garages, or near open windows or air conditioning vents can also result in carbon monoxide poisoning.

-Additionally, it is important to prevent backfeeding when using a portable engine generator, which can harm utility workers or people in other buildings.
-Before turning on a diesel- or gasoline-powered generator, users should make sure that the main breaker is in the "off" position, to ensure that the electric current does not reverse.
+Additionally, backfeeding is also another common danger when using a portable engine generator, which can harm utility workers or people in other buildings, and is also illegal.
+Because of this, experts have warned not to plug generators directly into a wall outlet.
+Before turning on a diesel- or gasoline-powered generator, it has been advised that users make sure that the main breaker is in the "off" position, to ensure that the electric current does not reverse.

 Exhausting extremely hot flue gases from gen-sets can be done by factory-built positive pressure chimneys (certified to UL 103 test standard) or general utility schedule 40 black iron pipe.
-It is recommended to use insulation to reduce pipe skin temperature and reduce excessive heat gain into the mechanical room.
+It has been recommended to use insulation to reduce pipe skin temperature and reduce excessive heat gain into the mechanical room.
 There are also excessive pressure relief valves available to relieve the pressure from potential backfires and to maintain the integrity of the exhaust pipe.